eth-brownie/brownie/docs/api-network.rst

 .. py:class:: brownie.network.account.Accounts

-    Singleton list-like container that holds all of the available accounts as ``Account`` or ``LocalAccount`` objects.
+    List-like :ref:`api-types-singleton` container that holds all of the available accounts as ``Account`` or ``LocalAccount`` objects.
 When printed it will display as a list.

     .. code-block:: python